react vs vue vs angular vs ember-source

 • angular:

-Angular implements two-way data binding, allowing automatic synchronization between the model and the view.
-This means that changes in the UI are reflected in the model and vice versa, simplifying the process of keeping the user interface in sync with application state.
+Angular provides two-way data binding out of the box, allowing automatic synchronization between the model and the view.
+This means that changes in the model are reflected in the view and vice versa, making it easy to manage dynamic data.

 • ember-source: